bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 You're trying to see if there are any coins in that wallet and find the transactions.
 The only way to do that is to go through all the blocks and check if there's something useful in that block.
 This takes a long time, it could be several hours.

-### Advertisement

-Advertisement narrator: 00:18:00

-We are prond to have Voltage as a sponsor of this episode.
-How many of you developers out there have wanted a streamlined infrastructure provider for your particular project.
-Well, I'll tell you what: Voltage is the Bitcoin infrastructure provider you have been looking for that makes building on Bitcoin quick and easy, whether it's Bitcoin nodes, Lightning nodes, BTCPay, and so much more.
-But don't take it from me.
-Just ask the guys over at Amboss, Sphinx, Podcast Index, Thunder Games, and so many others that you guys already know and love.
-Their enterprise-grade products make it fast and easy to build, deploy, and scale your next project.
-So make it easy on yourself.
-Even normie plebs can use the dashboard or API.
-Don't wait before the next block confirmation.
-Let your team focus on building great products, and let Voltage handle all the rest.
-Voltage is your go-to zero management Bitcoin infrastructure solution.

-### Back to fast wallet rescan

 Aaron van Wirdum: 00:18:49